 - comment on any matter which might have an influence on the reported figures; - comment on any areas of the reporting requirement which are not met providing an explanation of why and what plans the company has in place to meet the reporting requirements in future years; - state the number of decisions that a company has taken where they consider a complaint dealt with, but may need to be re visited.
 If there has been no such decisions, please state this in the commentary; - provide details of the number of petitions and the responses the company sent during the year, how many signatures have been included on the petition and how have these been recorded within reported figures.
-If no petitions have been received this should be stated; - state in their commentary how the dispatch date of the response is recorded. - state how complaints received from CCNI are dealt with including those received from CCNI via the telephone. - explain their policy for using holding replies in response to customer queries in their commentary. - state any sampling method used by the company including how the sample is selected, the size of the sample and how robust it is, and the justification for using a sampling method rather than counting actuals (and when this method will be replaced); and - provide justification for the confidence grade assigned to each line including an explanation for any changes in confidence grades from previous years.
+If no petitions have been received this should be stated; - state in their commentary how the dispatch date of the response is recorded. - state how complaints received from CCNI are dealt with including those received from CCNI via the telephone. - state the number of complaints received through NI Direct and the time taken for NI Direct to pass these complains through to the company. - explain their policy for using holding replies in response to customer queries in their commentary. - state any sampling method used by the company including how the sample is selected, the size of the sample and how robust it is, and the justification for using a sampling method rather than counting actuals (and when this method will be replaced); and - provide justification for the confidence grade assigned to each line including an explanation for any changes in confidence grades from previous years.
 Confidence grades should take account of any areas where the company does not meet the reporting requirements.